NKapelle/NKapelle.github.io/_pages/publications.md

 ## Work-in progress

 Schechtl, M., & Kapelle, N. A Marriage tax premium?
 Comparing the US, UK, and Germany.
-Under review at *Journal of Marriage and Family*.
+Revise and resubmit at *Journal of Marriage and Family*.

+Kapelle, N., & Monden, C. Transitory or chronic?
+Gendered loneliness trajectories over widowhood and separation in older age.
+Under review at *Journal of Gerontology*.

 Kapelle, N., & Weiland, A. A typology of within-couple economic inequality and subjective wellbeing of spouses.
 In preparation for submission to *Gender and Society*.

 Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany.
 In preparation for submission to *Socio-Economic Review*.

-Kapelle, N., & Monden, C. Marital dissolution in later life and loneliness in Australia.
-In preparation for submission to *Journal of Gerontology*.

 Kapelle, N., & Rowold, C. Family life course trajectory features and wealth in older age.
 In preparation for submission to *Demography*.